nixworks/public/news/2009/12/31/README.md

 ##### High Court
 ### [ A High Court in Malaysia rules that the country's Christians have a constitutional right to use the word "Allah" in reference to God, declaring the government's ban on the use of "Allah" by non-Muslims as unconstitutional. ](/news/2009/12/31/a-high-court-in-malaysia-rules-that-the-country-s-christians-have-a-constitutional-right-to-use-the-word-allah-in-reference-to-god-decla.md)
-_Context: Malaysia, unconstitutional, Christians, God, Allah, High Court, Muslim, constitutional right_
+_Context: High Court, constitutional right, Muslim, Malaysia, unconstitutional, Allah, God, Christians_

 ##### Catholic Church
 ### [ Former Catholic Primate of All Ireland Cardinal Cahal Daly, "the hierarchy's foremost theologian and its most trenchant critic of politically-inspired violence", dies in Belfast aged 92. ](/news/2009/12/31/former-catholic-primate-of-all-ireland-cardinal-cahal-daly-the-hierarchy-s-foremost-theologian-and-its-most-trenchant-critic-of-political.md)